-Shares may offer great returns to investors but their growth is not as safe and steady as the cash investments shown above.
-Shares are more volatile, which means their value may increase suddenly, increasing the value of your investment dramatically, but just as easily may drop in value, even to the extent that your investment becomes worthless.
-Before investing in shares, make sure you do your homework and take advice from a professional.
+Shares can offer great returns to investors but their growth is not as safe and steady as the cash investments shown above.
+Shares are more volatile, which means their value can increase suddenly, increasing the value of your investment dramatically, but just as easily drop in value, even to the extent that your investment becomes worthless.
+Before investing in shares, make sure you do your homework and take advice (link to Modoras website).
 Look at what the company does, its annual report, whether it’s profitable, what it has planned for the future4.
-Base your choice on careful analysis of which shares you think may provide capital growth.
+Base your choice on careful analysis of which shares you think will provide capital growth.

 If you wish to compound your earnings in a similar way to compound interest, you can always use your dividends to reinvest in more shares.
 This is offered by many companies and is called a dividend reinvestment plan (DRP).
 Your new shares are still subject to the same ups and downs of share prices so your investment could be a total winner…or not, it all hinges on the share market5.